Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             my_lib_frag_forward.wig:frag:1:a:+
                             my_lib_frag_reverse.wig:frag:1:a:-.
       --output_folder OUTPUT_FOLDER, -o OUTPUT_FOLDER
                             Path of the output folder.
-It will create a sub-folder "screenshots" under --output_folder to store the
+A sub-folder "screenshots" in the --output_folder will be created to store the results.
-                            results.

     additional arguments: